codepath/android_guides/Collaborating-on-Projects-with-Git.md

 git reset --hard c1fc1c2d1aa1d37c
 ```

 That it!
 After running that all of your local uncommitted changes will be reverted.
+For more information, check out this Github guide on [how to revert almost anything with Git](https://github.com/blog/2019-how-to-undo-almost-anything-with-git).

 ## Google Maps Access Across Computers